Levviata/LevviatasEnhancedSubtitles/README.md

 ## Where to put the .jar file

-As usual, you should put the file on:
+As usual, you should put the file on (or in the folder you downloaded Minecraft):
 ~~~text
 C:\Users\YourUserHere\AppData\Roaming\.minecraft\mods
 ~~~